 Although unlikely, accidental blowouts and spills from the proposed action could lead to oil contact with submerged archaeological resources.
 While there is no information on the actual impacts of the Deepwater Horizon spill on submerged archaeological resources, should an accidental blowout and spill occur during the operator's proposed action, oil may settle on the seafloor due to dispersant use at the wellhead and could come into contact with archaeological resources.
 Although there is uncertainty and limited data on the effects of an oil spill at depth on submerged archaeological resources, an experimental study has suggested that while the degradation of wood in terrestrial environments is initially retarded by contamination with crude oil; at later stages, the biodeterioration of wood is accelerated (Ejechi, 2003).
-While there are different environmental constraints that affect the degradation of wood in terrestrial and waterlogged environments, soft-rot fungal activity, one of the primary wood degrading organisms in submerged environments, was shown to be increased in the presence of crude oil.
-No impacts are expected from marine remediation efforts because bottom-disturbing activities are not anticipated due to the water depth.
+While there are different environmental constraints that affect the degradation of wood in terrestrial and waterlogged environments, soft-rot fungal activity, one of the primary wood degrading organisms in submerged environments, because bottom-disturbing activities are not anticipated due to the water depth.

 Another IPF that could result from an accidental event is from the loss of debris from the MODU during drilling operations.
 Debris such as structural components (i.e., grating, wire, tubing, etc.), boxes, pallets, and other loose items can become dislodged during heavy seas or storm events and fall to the seabed.
 Similarly, thousands of joints of drill pipe are used during drilling operations; requiring regular transport out to the MODU via workboats.
 There is the potential to lose pieces of drill pipe during transfer operations or when "tripping pipe" in and out of the wellbore.
-Similar to the impacts noted under Routine Activities, if lost drill pipe or debris were to fall onto an unknown archaeological resource near the well site, damage could destroy fragile materials, such as the hull remains and artifacts, and could disturb the site's context and associated artifact assemblage.
+Similar to the impacts noted under Routine Activities, if lost drill pipe or debris were to fall onto an unknown archaeological resource near the well sites, damage could destroy fragile materials, such as hull remains and artifacts, and could disturb the site's context and associated artifact assemblage.
 Additionally, lost material could result in the masking of actual archaeological resources or the introduction of false targets that could be mistaken in the remote sensing record as historic resources.